idaceappdev/AdalToMsal/NETCORE/Asp.NetCore-ADAL-To-Identity.Web/2. Intermediate-NETMigration-webapp-webapi/README.md

 ## Changes needed on TodoListWebApp project.

-- Right click on the project file and change the asp.net core target to .NET 6.
+- Right click on the project file and change the asp.net core target to .NET 6 in VS 2022.
 - Now there are certain manual changes that need to be made to run the project in .NET 6.
+- Remove the existing package references & DotNetCliToolReference from the project
 - Go to the startup class of the project and add below namespace

   ```sh